desmond-lagace/STM32-AD7747/README.md

 ```
 **If driver does not work in STM32CubeIDE, try renaming your `main.c` file to `main.cpp`**.

+For better performance, use shielded coaxial cables with the shield connected to the SHLD pin on the AD7747.
+This pin sends the excitation signal through the shielding to negate as much parasitic capacitance in the circuitry as possible.

 ## Circuit

 Using I2C1 on a NUCLEO-64 board.
 DUT is connected in single-ended configuration to pin 8 (CIN(+)).